-India’s Supreme Court ruled in favor of Hindus on November 9th, 2019 in a decades-old dispute over a holy site contested by Muslims.
+India’s Supreme Court ruled in favour of Hindus on November 9th, 2019 in a decades-old dispute over a holy site contested by Muslims.
 This holy site is in Ayodhya, a city in the northern state of Uttar Pradesh, and is the birthplace of one of the most revered Hindu gods, Lord Ram.
 At the centre of this dispute is a 16th-century mosque that was demolished by mobs in 1992, sparking riots that killed nearly 2000 people.
 This violence was instigated by the belief that Babri Masjid, the mosque, was built on the ruins of Hindu Temple demolished by Muslim invaders.
 This dispute, which dates back more than a century, is still one of India’s most divisive court cases and is at the heart of its identity politics.

 This dispute, which dates back more than a century, is still one of India’s most divisive court cases and is at the heart of its identity politics.